varunlakshmanan11/A_star-Algorithm-Implementation-for-a-Rigid-Robot/README.md

 ## ENPM 661 Project 3

-# A* Algorithm Implementation for a Point Robot
+# A* Algorithm Implementation for a Rigid Robot

 | Team Members                 | UID       |
 |------------------------------|-----------|